How to Navigate the Commercial Real Estate Scene in Seattle

 Climate change concerns continue to play a part in the development of better waste management and energy conservation systems.
 Commercial real estate properties that utilize these technological advancements to achieve net-zero-impact are more desirable than those that do not.

-The demand for real-time information is also impacting the commercial real estate industry in Redmond and elsewhere.
+The demand for real-time information is also impacting the commercial Redmond real estate industry and elsewhere.
 The focus on information is changing tenant expectations and is influencing how firms interact with potential tenants.
 Commercial real estate firms should not only be able to collect data, but analyze said data to make better business decisions.
 Technology advancements are also influencing the development side thanks to augmented reality and virtual reality; virtual tours and 3-D concepts go a long way during the planning stage.

 The shift toward the millennial workforce and the ongoing war for talent will continue to impact Seattle’s commercial real estate scene.
 Understanding these trends and how they are related to real estate will be hugely beneficial as you navigate the market.